NHSDigital/summary-care-record-api/collection/instructions.md

 * Each API call and section within this Postman collection has its own documentation page.
 Please refer to each of these for more details.
-* After you have imported the collection and setup the environment variables please navigate to the root folder of the collection, and click the "Authorization" tab.
+* After you have imported the collection and setup the environment variables please navigate to the root folder of the collection (called SCR), and click the "Authorization" tab.
 At the bottom you will see the orange "Get New Access Token" button.
-Click this, filling in an NHS id you have access to, or select one from the documentation on the same page.
+Click this, filling in an NHS user login id you have access to, or select one from the documentation on the same page.
+Then click "proceed" and "use token".
+* Your session will last for 10 minutes.
+After this you will need to reauthenticate.
 * Then make a call to `admin/User-Info`.
-* You will also need to set the local `nhsNumber` variable.
-Click on the root folder of the Postman collection.
+* You will also need to set the local `nhsNumber` variable with an NHS patient ID.
+* Click on the root folder of the Postman collection.
-Click `Variables`, and set the value of the `nhsNumber` variable to the NHS number you are currently working with.
+* Click `Variables`, and set the value of the `nhsNumber` variable to the NHS number you are currently working with.
 * You may now start using the collection as per your needs.
 * A typical SCR update happens by clicking the `bundle-round-trip` folder, and calling `Document Reference` then `GET GP Summary Bundle` and finally `POST GP Summary Bundle`.